shivangKheradiya/PyAVEVAE3D/README.md

     -- Method 2: Build the .pyd file based on the your module dependencies and build the package.
 [Refer Development Documetation Section](./Documentation/Development_Enviroment.md)

 5. Open RunPy form using pml command ```Show !!RunPy```.
-RunPy Form is used to write/ test python scripts.
+RunPy Form is used to write a test python scripts.

 6. Run Python Script form the Form.
 And All the output from python scripts will be printed in the AVEVA console. e.g. ```print("abc")``` in python will give the output in the python console.